miketaylr/miketaylr.com-blog/_posts/2014-01-17-word-break-break-word.md

 }
 ```

 So why aren't there any hyphens appearing in Firefox, which supports CSS hyphens?
 I [binged][ddg] some things and lots of example code on the web looks pretty darn similar to what wired.com has.
+It turns out `hyphens: auto` here won't actually do what the authors intended.

 After reading some specs and stackoverflows I learned that `word-break: break-all` is really intended for predominantly CJK scripts (from what I gather), where breaking up a "word" (grapheme cluster?) isn't such a big deal, and `word-wrap: break-word` really is for non-CJK scripts.